andrewperrindev/adventofcode/README.md

 * Day 1 (*Trebuchet?!*): The calibration document was helpfully "improved" by an eager young elf, but now the correct values are difficult to read.
 Help uncover the correct values.
 * Day 2 (*Cube Conundrum*): An Elf at the first location plays a game while walking with you.
 The game consists of various colored cubes in a bag.
 Cubes are randomly pulled out by the handful.
 Derive certain information about the games & the initial state given a set of final game outcomes.
 * Day 3 (*Gear Ratios*): Use the gondola lift schematic to troubleshoot why it's moving so slowly.
 Discover part numbers & gear ratios by locating numbers & symbols in the schematic that are adjacent to each other horizontally, vertically & diagonally.
+* Day 4 (*Scratchcards*): Try to figure out how much you've won in a pile of scratchcards.
+Part 1 & part 2 each use a different method to calcuate your winnings.